Frequently Asked Questions

 At Paws Up we believe in using positive reinforcement techniques and the clicker method throughout all our training programs.

 At the moment we do not offer group training sessions.
 We offered privates in-home or in outdoor environments.
-Other services: day training and puppy board and train.
+Other services: day training and online training.

 Our services required an initial consultation.
 After the consultation, we will get you started on a schedule that meets your needs.